 The work of UNECE on the transport of perishable foodstuffs goes back to 1948 when, with the food shortages after the Second World War, it was decided to set up a Working Party to look into the nature and extent of international traffic in perishable foodstuffs, to ascertain operating difficulties and to study transport requirements for subsequent years.
 More...

-Saudi Arabia has acceded to the ATP.
-In accordance with Article 11 (2), the Agreement will enter into force for Saudi Arabia on 13 January 2016.
+San Marino has acceded to the ATP.
+In accordance with Article 11 (2), the Agreement will enter into force for San Marino on 17 May 2017.

 The ATP establishes harmonized and improved technical conditions for the preservation of the quality of perishable foodstuffs during their carriage.
 These conditions concern mainly the temperature to be observed during the carriage and the equipment used for the carriage.
 The ATP establishes the appropriate temperatures under which the various types of perishable foodstuffs should be carried.
 It also lays down the requirements for the equipment, including its refrigerating capacity, insulating capacity and efficiency of thermal appliances as well as the methods and procedures for measuring and checking them.